Vibrant-Media-Lab/Vortex-Timer/README.md

 Clicking the gear icon on the right takes the user back to the input fields, where they can enter new starting times.

 # Note
-* Timer audio does not seem to work on Apple mobile devices.
+* Timer alarm may not work on Apple mobile devices.

 # How to Make Changes
 To change the default time of a timer: